SamajesteDigho/Computer_Vision_Project/README.md

 Here is the school project of Computer vision.

-	It xas developped using flask in a virtual environment containing the library tensorflow and some basic python processing libraries such as pandas and numpy.
+	It was developped using flask in a virtual environment containing the library tensorflow and some basic python processing libraries such as pandas and numpy.

 For the purpose of executing this, download the dataset available on :